jcormont/documentdb-typescript/README.md

 **Note:**

-At this point parts of the DocumentDB feature set are still missing.
+At this point parts of the DocumentDB API feature set are still missing.
 If your app needs stored procedures, or users and permissions, for example, then please add to this code (preferably as new classes).
 Pull requests are greatly appreciated!

 Tests are sorely needed as well.
 Perhaps some of the tests can be ported over from DocumentDB itself.